 Most Recent Talk

 No upcoming talks scheduled yet.
-But a new four-week online course, Premonitions, begins on Tuesday, May 17.
+His most recent online course, Premonitions, ran in Spring 2022.
 For more information, go to Teaching.

 My most recent talk was “Stopping Clocks: Precognition, Time, and Trauma around the 1966 Aberfan Disaster.”

 On the morning of October 21st, 1966, around 100,000 tons of coal waste slid a third of a mile down a Welsh hillside.
 It engulfed a village school and 16 houses.
 In this, 144 people lost their lives, 116 of them children, mostly aged 7 to 11.
 The impact of the flowslide stopped a clock at 9:13 a.m.